qrrk/Catapult/README.md

 ## Features

 - Automatic game download and installation (stable or experimental releases).
+- Ability to install multiple versions of the game and switch between them.
 - Updating the game while preserving user data (saved games, settings, mods, etc).
 - Mod management: [Kenan Modpack](https://github.com/Kenan2000/CDDA-Kenan-Modpack) download and complete or selective installation.
 - Automatic download and installation of soundpacks.